-Earlier this year, Appdome published a global mobile app security survey, in which we asked 10,000 mobile consumers about their expectations on mobile app security.
+Earlier this year, Appdome published a global mobile app security survey, in which we asked 10,000 mobile consumers about their expectations on mobile app cybersecurity.
 And the voice of the mobile consumer is clear – in-app security and malware protection are critical to the business model and brand promise of every mobile app.
 Many of the CISOs we’re working with are using the data of this survey to prioritize their mobile app security projects and move quickly to implement improved security across Android and iOS apps.

 Some CISOs have a good understanding of the security project they want to implement.
 Others are using an industry standard to model their project.
-This blog lists the best mobile app security standards CISO use when defining their security projects.
+This blog lists the best mobile app security standards CISO use when defining their cybersecurity projects.